• Skip to main content

 I try to respect the "classics" as much as I can when building up recipes, but I went a different way this time.

 The thing is that a classic bolognese sauce (also called ragù) is made by sautéing and slow-simmering meats, such as pork or finely chopped beef.
-This tenderizes their texture, but also releases a lot of fats, which pretty much means adding a bomb of flavor for the sauce.
+This tenderizes their texture, but also releases a lot of fats, which pretty much means adding a bomb of flavor to the sauce.

 This is tricky to reproduce when making a vegan version.
 Slow-cooking a block of tofu just won't do it.
 So, that's why we are going to envelop the tofu pieces with spices, to make the sauce so much more flavorful.
-It also makes this bolognese extra fast to prepare as the tofu buts will roast under 10-15 minutes as opposed to slow simmering for hours the ragù.
+It also makes this bolognese extra fast to prepare as the tofu buts will roast in under 10-15 minutes as opposed to slow simmering for hours the ragù.

 Also, to make this sauce a little more traditional, you might want to add a splash of vegan cream when done cooking or just before serving, just the way Italians do!